A picture of prison bars up close with a brick floor

 The Arc’s position statement on Human and Civil Rights states that the rights within federal laws like Medicaid must be protected and enforced by all levels of society.
 People with disabilities must be able to sue to enforce their rights when a state denies them.
 In our position statement on Health we add: “All people, including people with IDD, should have timely access to high quality, comprehensive, accessible, affordable, appropriate health care that meets their individual needs.”

-How Does This Impact People with Disabilities?
+How Does This Impact People With Disabilities?

 This decision is a serious setback for the disability community and Medicaid beneficiaries nationwide.
 Many people with disabilities depend on Medicaid for health care, many of whom are unable to obtain coverage elsewhere.
 Disabled patients often face discrimination in health care settings and need doctors who understand their unique needs and communication styles.
 Being forced to see unfamiliar providers or providers who lack the training to accommodate disability-related needs can lead to worse care or no care at all.
 Now, under Medina, if states decide to force people with disabilities who are on Medicaid to use specific providers, patients wouldn’t be able to challenge that in court.
 The Court’s ruling overturns decades of precedent that protected this right in most lower federal courts.